 While I don’t buy many ready-made boxed items, these are my favorites that the kids really love.

 My kids are in love, love with this.
 There isn’t a single child that doesn’t like it.
+It makes the perfect side dish.
 To make it a little more wholesome, I use oil in place of the margarine (the instructions on the box call for butter) and I only use ½- ¾ of the seasoning packet.
 There’s still plenty of flavor with less sodium.
 (Amazon pricing seems off for this product, you should be able to find it in a local supermarket for half that price)

 There’s lots of varieties and they’re perfect if you want rice or couscous with flavor and no work.